-In accordance with the Company's Articles of Association, the extraordinary general meeting of the shareholders of the Company, convened in accordance with the provisions of the Company's Articles of Association, it being noted that, in accordance with Article 11.1 of the Company's Articles of Association, no decision of the general meeting shall be validly taken if it is not approved in principle by the general partners before the general meeting and, in any event, at the latest before the close of such general meeting.
+In accordance with the Company's Articles of Association, the extraordinary general meeting of the shareholders of the Company, convened in accordance with the provisions of the Company's Articles of Association71, is competent to amend all the provisions of the Company's Articles of Association, it being noted that, in accordance with Article 11.1 of the Company's Articles of Association, no decision of the general meeting shall be validly taken if it is not approved in principle by the general partners before the general meeting and, in any event, at the latest before the close of such general meeting72.
 Decisions falling within the remit of the general partners require a unanimous vote of the general partners, except in the event of the Company's conversion into a société anonyme or a société à responsabilité limitée, which requires only a majority vote of the general partners.